-- update — Runs an upgrade routine on the existing Private Cloud installation, while preserving this installation’s data, that is, user profiles, models, and run data.
+- update — Runs an update routine on the existing Private Cloud installation, while preserving this installation’s data, that is, user profiles, models, and run data.

 With the installer options, you simplify the installation of your Private Cloud instance by specifying configuration parameters explicitly.

 Some of the options listed below may be unavailable in your version of Cloud.
 To learn which options are supported, execute the installation script with the --help flag:

 |--help||Display the list of all available options and commands.||n\a||All|